chloeli-15/jailbreaking_interp/README.md

 Objectives of the current study (to be refined):
 1. Generalizability of attention head mechanisms for refusal found previously?
-2. Generalizable vector that can jailbreak different models - if we can find the "harmlessness" feature somehow computed in intermediate layers
+2. Generalizable vector that can jailbreak different models - can we systemmatically find the "harmlessness" feature somehow computed in intermediate layers and use this to jailbreak models?
 3. Initial experiments to locate model components responsible for adversarial suffixes?

 ## Generating dataset